“How to Have a Cool Quiet Bedroom

 Many people use whole house fans as an alternative to air-conditioning.
 A whole house fan

 is most effective when outside air temperatures are below 82ºF.
-It brings a cooling breeze in through the windows of the home and cools more efficiently than an air-conditioner (Click on picture to enlarge).
+It brings a cooling breeze in through the windows of the home and cools more efficiently than an air-conditioner.
 Some times central air-conditioning is too expensive to install.
 When a house has been originally built with hot water radiator heat, installing central air-conditioning can be cost prohibitive because there is not any ductwork to distribute air throughout the house.
 Also, a whole house fan only uses about ¼ of the power that a central air-conditioning system does.
 Some people just don’t like air conditioning or may want the option of using outside air for cooling and ventilating their homes.
 Whole house fans draw massive amounts of air through a home.
 Moving air feels cooler than still air so high volumes of air are usually preferred.

 One objection that some people have with whole house fans is the sound that is created when running.
 There are basically three types of noise created: air noise, motor vibration and shutter rattle.
 A well-engineered whole house fan will address all of these issues.